davebenson/doom4-walkthrough/README.md

 Continue hopping to the cave, where you will be greated by a Mancubus.

-Don't forget to get Elite Guard #1, and there's some armor too.
+Don't forget to get ELITE GUARD 11.1, and there's some armor too.

 Continue along to some shotgun ammo and the last Field Drone.